Antonio Escohotado: A history of thought

 To the referenced writings should be added Génesis y desarrollo del análisis científico, which began as Filosofía y metodología de las ciencias sociales, the name of the subject he taught at the UNED from 1983 to 2013.
 Revised and expanded on several occasions, this book constitutes a considerably extensive text although lightened with notes.

 La Emboscadura

 The last five years of the thinker's life was marked by a close professional collaboration with his third son, Antonio Jorge Escohotado Álvarez de Lorenzana (Madrid, 1977) who is a journalist and entrepreneur.
-At the end of 2017, he decided to found La Emboscadura Editorial with the aim of spreading Antonio Escohotado's thought globally by issuing his collection in E-book format.
+Antonio Escohotado was father to a total of six children (from oldest to youngest: Daniel Escohotado Álvarez de Lorenzana, Román Escohotado Álvarez de Lorenzana, Antonio Jorge Escohotado Álvarez de Lorenzana, Rebeca Escohotado Balcázar, Antonio Escohotado Balcázar, Claudia Escohotado Salama).
+At the end of 2017, Jorge decided to found La Emboscadura Editorial with the aim of spreading Antonio Escohotado's thought globally by issuing his collection in E-book format.
 To forge the editorial project, he managed the social networks by opening profiles on Twitter, Facebook, Instagram, LinkedIn, Pinterest and YouTube.
 His YouTube channel stores and compiles vast audiovisual content of the philosopher ranging from interviews to conferences given throughout Spain and Latin America.
 This channel exceeded 125,000 subscribers at the end of 2021.